Ikorodu

-Ikorodu is a city in Lagos State, Nigeria.
+Ikorodu is a city and Local government area in Lagos State, Nigeria.
 It is located to the north-east of Lagos, along the Lagos Lagoon and shares boundary with Ogun State.
 With a population of over 1 million inhabitants, Ikorodu is currently the 12th largest city in Nigeria and growing at a rate of 5.26% annually, it is projected to reach 1.7 million inhabitants by 2035, It is the 2nd largest local government in Lagos State.
 Indigenous settlers of Ikorodu emigrated from Sagamu and part of Ijebu in Ogun state.

-Geography and economy
+Geography

 Situated approximately 37 km north of Lagos, Ikorodu is bounded to the south by the Lagos Lagoon, to the north by a boundary with Ogun State, and to the east by a boundary with Agbowa-Ikosi, a town in Epe Division of Lagos State.
 The town has grown significantly in the past 40 years and is divided into sixteen or seventeen "Ituns" or minor areas.
 The main industries in the town are trading, farming and manufacturing.
 Ijebu dialect is widely spoken in ikorodu.

 Nearby major towns include Imota, Isiu, Liadi, Egbin, Ijede, Ibeshe, Igbogbo and Bayeku, all of which constitute their own Local Council Development Area with their own traditional rulers (Obas).
 Together these areas make up Ikorodu Division.

 Ikorodu Division has a large industrial area containing several factories.
 The town of Ikorodu itself is home to branches of several established Nigerian banks.

 Ikorodu is the fastest growing part-exurb of Lagos metropolis, owing in part to increasing influx of people from Ikorodu's surrounding towns and villages attracted by the town's proximity to Lagos.

 In 2003, the existing Ikorodu LGAs was split for administrative purposes into Local Council Development Areas.
 These lower-tier administrative units now include the following 5 LCDAs and one LG: Imota, Igbogbo/Bayeku, Ijede, Ikorodu North, Ikorodu West, Ikorodu (LGA).

+Climate

+Ikorodu experiences a climate that is predominately classified as Aw by the Köppen climate classification.
+There are 93 rainy days per year, culminating to 1840 mm per year.